Unlock Whole30 Success: Your Ultimate 30-Day Guide

 Pantry Essentials

-• Non-Grain Flours: Almond flour, tapioca starch, and arrowroot powder
+• Non-Grain Flours: almond flour, tapioca starch, and arrowroot powder

-• Flavor Enhancers: Coconut aminos, curry paste, hot sauce, and mustard
+• Flavor Enhancers: coconut aminos, curry paste, hot sauce, and mustard

-• Healthy Additions: Canned vegetables, unsweetened cocoa, olives, chia seeds, and vinegar
+• Healthy Additions: canned vegetables, unsweetened cocoa, olives, chia seeds, and vinegar

 Recipe Inspiration